Tannerguo/tannerguo.github.io/_pages/about.md

 Current projects
 ======
-- Python and Raspberry Pi coding.
-Fixing, repairing and improving hardware around the house
+- Python and Raspberry Pi coding
+- Conducting repairs, maintenance, and enhancements on various household items and systems
 - Currently reading: "Surviving The Great Depression of 1990: Protect Your Assets and Investments - and Come Out on Top"
-- Repurposing old battery packs such as disassembling old laptop battery packs or power tool battery packs, capacity testing each cell and then repackaging and spot welding a new battery pack out of mixed cells.
+- Disassembling and repurposing old battery packs, including those from laptops and power tools, by conducting capacity tests on individual cells.
+The process culminates in the reconfiguration and spot welding of a new battery pack using a combination of cells.

 <br/>